Circle packings, renormalizations and subdivision rules: Existence of circle packings

-The Bounded Image Theorem (Theorem \ref{thm:bit}) provides precompactness for finite circle packings, and allow us to take limit.
-In this section, we will prove the existence part of Theorem \ref{thm:LR} and Theorem \ref{thm:A}. \begin{theorem} Let $\mathcal{R}$ be an irreducible simple finite subdivision rule, with subdivision graphs $\mathcal{G}_i, i=1,..., k$.
+{ We first recall that the definition of finite subdivision rule is introduced in \S~\ref{ss:gfsr} (Definition~\ref{defn:fsr}).
+The main theorem of this section is the following. } \begin{theorem} Let $\mathcal{R}$ be an irreducible simple finite subdivision rule, with subdivision graphs $\mathcal{G}_i, i=1,..., k$.
 Let $\mathcal{G}$ be a simple spherical subdivision graph for $\mathcal{R}$. \begin{itemize} \item The subdivision graphs $\mathcal{G}_i$ are isomorphic to the nerves of infinite circle packings $\mathcal{P}_i$ if and only if $\mathcal{R}$ is acylindrical. \item The spherical subdivision graph $\mathcal{G}$ is isomorphic to the nerve of an infinite circle packing $\mathcal{P}$ if and only if $\mathcal{R}$ is acylindrical. \end{itemize} \end{theorem}